hannesmoehring/dlhm_prod/README.md

 - Ensure you have **Python 3.9** and **pip 21.3** for the environments.
 - Provided environments are recommended due to fragile dependencies.
 - Server defaults to **port 8000**.
+- The projects for TEACH and T2M-GPT have to be included here, as some of their code had to be adjusted for this API Service to function properly.

 ---